-Effort and catch during fish wheel or set gillnet operations will be recorded at Canyon Island on standard forms used by ADF&G. River height to nearest inch and temperature to nearest 1°C (both at about 0900 hours each day), any shutdown time, and other comments will be recorded on the forms.
-Water level will be measured at a staff gauge permanently affixed to a rock face in the canyon.
+Effort and catch during fish wheel operations will be recorded at Canyon Island on standard forms used by ADF&G. River height to nearest inch and temperature to nearest 1°C (both collected at about 0900 hrs each day), any shutdown time, and other comments will be recorded on the forms.
+Water level will be measured at a staff gauge permanently affixed to a rock face adjacent to Canyon Island.

 Data collected from each Chinook salmon captured will be recorded on the CANYON ISLAND ASL FORM (Appendix C1) and includes the date and time caught, fish number, sex, length in mm MEF, size class, solid-core spaghetti tag number, secondary marks applied (LUOP, DLUOP and LAA), and any pertinent comments (state of maturation [bright, dark red, etc.], condition, wounds, previously marked [spaghetti tag number and secondary marks], etc.).
-Under fish number, begin with "1" for the first Chinook salmon captured with a set gillnet and tagged and continue sequentially throughout the remainder of the season; for Chinook salmon caught in the fish wheels; start with #14721.
+The first Chinook salmon capture in the fish wheels and tagged will be given a "5001" for fish number and numbering will continue sequentially throughout the remainder of the season.
 This means each Chinook salmon caught and tagged will have a unique fish number.
-Tag and mark (UOP, LAA) every healthy Chinook salmon released (any size), but don't record a fish number for fish that are not tagged (i.e., badly injured or sacrificed).
+Every healthy Chinook salmon of any size will be tagged and marked (UOP, LAA) prior to release, but a fish number will not be recorded for fish that are not tagged (i.e., badly injured or sacrificed).
 Fish number is arbitrarily assigned to keep track of total numbers tagged and released and is not to be confused with the solid-core spaghetti tag number.
-Note: keep one series of forms for all gillnet-caught Chinook salmon and a separate series for all fish wheel-caught Chinook salmon; put 40 fish on a single page.
-Record fishing effort data daily for gillnet activities on a GILLNET RECORDING FORM (Appendix C2).
-Record date, location, the initials of the crew members working, number of sets, hours and number of Chinook salmon caught; record other comments such as catch of sockeye salmon, any problems encountered, etc. At the fish wheels and gillnet sites, first determine the presence or absence of the adipose fin, then identify the sex and measure each fish carefully for MEF length (all sizes).
-Take scales from every fish; 4 scales will be collected per fish.
+Note: one series of forms will be kept for all set gillnet-caught Chinook salmon and a separate series for all fish wheel-caught Chinook salmon.
+Fishing effort data will be recorded daily for gillnet activities on a GILLNET RECORDING FORM (Appendix C2).
+Items to be recorded include: date, location, the initials of the crew members working, number of sets, hours and number of Chinook salmon caught; other comments such as catch of sockeye salmon, any problems encountered, etc. will also be recorded.
+At the fish wheels and gillnet sites, the presence or absence of the adipose fin will be determined first, after which the sex will be identified and a length measurement (MEF for all sizes of fish) will be collected for each fish carefully.
+Scales will be taken from every fish; 5 scales will be collected per fish.
 Scales will be taken from the left side of the fish from the preferred area (three 2-3 rows up from the lateral line and taken 25 mm (1 in) apart, one from 4-5 rows up 12 mm (1/2 in) from one of the lower three).
-Scales will be affixed anterior side up on gum cards, labeled completely.
-Scales will remain in camp until mid June; the total scale sample will then be sent to Juneau in an envelope or box clearly labeled "Attn: Ed Jones, ADF&G-Sport Fish, 465-4417" and the ADF&G office will be notified accordingly.
-Age-sex-length forms will be sent in weekly to Juneau in a separate envelope also clearly labeled.
+Scales will be affixed anterior side up on gum cards and labeled completely.
+Scales will remain in camp until mid-July; the total scale sample will then be sent to Juneau in an envelope or box clearly labeled "Attn: Jeff Williams, ADF&G-Sport Fish, 465-8251" and the ADF&G office will be notified accordingly.
+Age-sex-length forms will be sent in weekly to Juneau in a separate envelope and also clearly labeled.
 A copy of all ASL forms will be made at camp using the Canyon Island copier before sending them in as a backup.